parrt/msds692/README.md

 * Section 01: Mon/Wed 10-11:50AM
 * Section 02: Mon/Wed 1:15-3:05PM
-* My office is room 608 (which I share with Prof. John Veitch).
+* My office is room 608 @ 101 Howard (which I share with Prof. John Veitch).

 **INSTRUCTION FORMAT**.
 Class runs for 1:50 hours, 2 days/week.
 Instructor-student interaction during lecture is encouraged and we'll mix in mini-exercises / labs during class.
 All programming will be done in the Python 2 programming language, unless otherwise specified.